peytoncchen/PK-Visualization/README.md

 - [Part 2](#part-2) is the **Rate Constant Calculator**
     - The user uploads mass vs. time or concentration vs. time data in a csv file and the application solves for best fit rate constants (k-values) for the system of differential equations for the data.

-In both parts, the user will be able to define the number of compartments in their model system.
-Each compartment starts with an initial mass and the application uses first-order kinetics to model flow in and out of each compartment.
-We have chosen to use a 3 compartment model as an example for the inputs and corresponding system of differential equations.
-The flow is dictated by the rate constants labeled as k<sub>1</sub>, k<sub>2</sub>, and k<sub>3</sub> in our example picture.
-Initial mass in each compartment is given by X<sub>1,0</sub>, X<sub>2,0</sub>, X<sub>30</sub>.
-X<sub>1</sub>, X<sub>2</sub>, and X<sub>3</sub> correspond to the mass in compartments 1, 2, and 3 at a given time *t*.

 #### Python Files and Jupyter Notebook
 It should also be noted that supporting files for this application including a commented version of the Python code in this web application and a sample Jupyter Notebook for download that mimics the functionality of this application (allowing for greater end-user customizability) is available [here.](https://github.com/peytoncchen/PK-Py)